Kiss (band): 1975–1978: rise to prominence

 Kiss wanted to express the excitement felt at its concerts (which its studio albums had so far failed to do) with its first live album.
 Compiled from concerts recorded between May and July in Wildwood, New Jersey, Detroit and Cleveland, and released on September 10, 1975, Alive! achieved Gold status and spawned Kiss's first top 40 single: a live version of "Rock and Roll All Nite".
 It was the first version of the song with a guitar solo, and this recording has become the best-known version.
 It is also the basis of most covers, such as the cover by Poison in 1987.
-In recent years the band admitted that additional audience noise had been added to the album, as well as overdubs on select guitar and vocal spots, not to deceive fans, but to add more "excitement and realism" to the record.
+In recent years, the band admitted that additional audience noise had been added to the album, as well as overdubs on selected guitar and vocal spots, not to deceive fans, but to add more "excitement and realism" to the record.